Artyom Filiposyan

-Artyom Filiposyan (Артём Филипосян, born 6 January 1988) is an Uzbek professional footballer of Armenian descent who plays as a centre-back.
+Artyom Filiposyan (Артём Филипосян, born 6 January 1988) is an Uzbek professional footballer who plays as a centre-back.

 Career

 Club

 He began his playing career at Mash'al Mubarek.
 After two seasons he moved to Nasaf Qarshi where he spent three seasons.
 In 2011, he became with Nasaf winner of AFC Cup and runners-up in Uzbek League and Uzbek Cup.

 On 14 December 2011 Bunyodkor announced signing Filiposyan.

 In February 2014, Filiposyan was signed by Chinese Super League side Liaoning Whowin.
 On 29 May 2014, he was released along with Billy Celeski.
 On 1 July 2014 he signed 6 months contract with Lokomotiv Tashkent.

 International

 He made debut for national team in 2009 as he called up by coach Mirjalol Qosimov into first team squad.
 He appeared in 2011 AFC Asian Cup by coach Vadim Abramov and he was one of main successful key players for Uzbekistan national football team by gaining 4th.

 In 2014 WC qualifying, he with Ki Sung-Yueng of South Korea had been convicted both for scoring own goal.
 The match ended 2-2 in Tashkent.